ProGrinder/ProGrinder/README.md

 ![](https://steins-gate-visitor-count.greenhandatsjtu.repl.co/greenhandatsjtu?ratio=0.75)

-> I'm Grinder Wan, an undergraduate major in IT from China.
+> I'm Grinder Wan, an undergraduate postgraduate in IT from China.

 - 🤔 Not oustanding enough that always doubt life